Freetz/freetz/make/README.md

      - [Bedienung](../docs/make/dtach.md#bedienung)

   * **<u>dvbsnoop 1.4.50 (binary only)</u><a id='dvbsnoop'></a>**<br>
-    DVB analyzer / MPEG analyzer program to monitor, analyze, debug, dump or view dvb/mpeg/dsm-cc/mhp stream information (TS, PES, SECTION) (e.g.
+    DVB analyzer / MPEG analyzer program to monitor, analyze, debug, dump or view dvb/mpeg/dsm-cc/mhp stream information (TS, PES, SECTION) (e.g. digital television) send via satellite, cable or terrestrial.

   * **<u>dvbstream 0.5 (binary only)</u><a id='dvbstream'></a>**<br>
     DVB tools is a set of command-line tools for DVB cards such as the Hauppauge DVB-S and Nova-t.
 Includes RTP multicast streaming server.
 This package contains only dvbstream.

   * **<u>dvbtune 0.5 (binary only)</u><a id='dvbtune'></a>**<br>
     DVB tools is a set of command-line tools for DVB cards such as the Hauppauge DVB-S and Nova-t.
 Includes RTP multicast streaming server.
+This package contains dvbtune.

   * **[e2fsprogs 1.42.13 (binary only)](../docs/make/e2fsprogs.md)<a id='e2fsprogs'></a>**<br>
     This package contains essential ext2, ext3 and ext4 filesystem utilities which consists of e2fsck, mke2fs, debugfs, dumpe2fs, tune2fs, and most of the other core ext2 filesystem utilities.
 Homepage: http://e2fsprogs.sourceforge.net/

   * **[emailrelay: E-MailRelay 1.9](../docs/make/emailrelay.md)<a id='emailrelay'></a>**<br>
     E-MailRelay is a simple store-and-forward message transfer agent and proxy server.
 It runs on Unix-like operating systems (including Linux), and on Windows.
 When used as proxy server the E-MailRelay program (emailrelay) runs in the background and accepts e-mail from local e-mail client programs (KMail, Outlook etc.) or from the outside world, using the SMTP protocol.
 As soon as an e-mail message is received it is forwarded on to the next SMTP server for onward delivery.
 This becomes more useful when you add in your own message processing: as each message is received it can be passed one of your programs for editing, filtering, encrypting etc. When used as a store-and-forward transfer agent E-Mail- Relay runs in two modes: the storage daemon part, and the forwarding agent.
 The storage daemon waits for incoming mail and stores anything it receives in a spool directory.
 As a forwarding agent E-MailRelay pulls messages out of the	spool directory and passes them on to a remote server -- perhaps your ISP mail server.
-E-MailRelay can also run as a POP3 server so that e-mail
+E-MailRelay can also run as a POP3 server so that e-mail client programs can read the spooled messages.
      - [Hilfe für die Konfiguration](../docs/make/emailrelay.md#hilfe-für-die-konfiguration)

   * **[Empty 0.6.15b (binary only)](../docs/make/empty.md)<a id='empty'></a>**<br>